rubenayla/anki-importer/README.md

 - Python 3.x
 - `markdown2` library
 - `requests` library
-- Anki installed with [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin enabled (listening on port 8765)
+- Anki installed with [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin enabled (listening on port 8765 by default)
     - Code: ``2055492159``
 - Make sure the deck is created, it has at least 1 card already, and the variable ``deck_name`` matches with the name of the deck, at the end of the script